corcorana/restingIAF/iaf_short.md

 \end{center}
 Individual alpha frequency (IAF) is a promising electrophysiological marker of interindividual differences in cognitive function.
 IAF has been linked with trait-like differences in information processing and general intelligence, and provides an empirical basis for the definition of individualised frequency bands.
-Despite its widespread application, however, there is little consensus on the optimal method for estimating IAF, and many existing approaches are prone to various sources of bias and/or inconsistency.
+Despite its widespread application, however, there is little consensus on the optimal method for estimating the IAF.
-We describe an automated method for deriving the two most common estimators of IAF: peak alpha frequency (PAF) and centre of gravity (CoG).
+Here, we describe an automated strategy for deriving two of the most commonly reported IAF estimators: peak alpha frequency (PAF) and centre of gravity (CoG).
-These indices are calculated from resting-state power spectra that have been smoothed by a Savitzky-Golay filter (SGF).
+These indices are calculated from resting-state power spectra that have been smoothed using a Savitzky-Golay filter (SGF).
-We evaluated the performance characteristics of this SGF analysis routine in both empirical and simulated EEG datasets.
+We evaluate the performance characteristics of this analysis routine in both empirical and simulated EEG datasets.
-Application of the SGF technique to resting-state data from $n$=63 healthy adults resulted in 61 PAF, and 62 CoG estimates.
+Applying the SGF technique to resting-state data from *n* = 63 healthy adults resulted in 61 PAF, and 62 CoG estimates.
 The statistical properties of these estimates were consistent with previous studies.
-Analysis of simulated electrophysiological signals revealed that the automated SGF routine reliably extracts target alpha components, even under relatively noisy spectral conditions.
+Simulation analyses revealed that our automated SGF routine was able to reliably extract target alpha components even under relatively noisy spectral conditions.
-The routine consistently outperformed a simpler method of automated peak localisation that did not involve spectral smoothing.
+The routine consistently outperformed a simpler method of automated peak detection that did not involve spectral smoothing.
 The SGF technique is fast, open-source, and available in two popular programming languages (MATLAB and Python), and thus can easily be integrated within the most popular M/EEG toolsets (EEGLAB, FieldTrip and MNE-Python).
-As such, it affords a convenient opportunity for improving the reliability and replicability of future IAF-related research.
+As such, it affords a convenient tool for improving the reliability and replicability of future IAF-related research.
 \linebreak
 \begin{flushleft}
 \textbf{Keywords:} Alpha Rhythm, EEG, Oscillation/Time Frequency Analyses, Savitzky-Golay Filter, Individual Alpha Frequency